we-like-parsers/pegen_experiments/README.md

 in ~0.8 seconds, using ~420 MiB of memory.
 For comparison, compiling the same file to bytecode currently takes ~2.5 seconds, using ~870 MiB.
-(A newer version can produce working AST nodes, and it produces the AST for that same file in ~5 seconds, using ~1300 miB; the stdlib ast module does the same in ~6 seconds, using ~880 MiB.
-However these times are on a faster machine.)
+(A newer version can produce working AST nodes, and it produces the AST for that same file in ~5.9 seconds, using ~1100 miB; the stdlib ast module does the same in ~6 seconds, using ~880 MiB.
+However these times are on a faster machine.
+Likely the majority of this time is spent converting the internal AST to the public AST.)

 __________
 PS.
 It's pronounced "pagan".